ocbe-uio/BayesMallows/work-docs/pairwise_comparisons_implementation.md

 #### Shift Step

-Finally, we do the shift step.
+Finally, we do the shift step, using exactly the same function that is used for the shift step in the proposal for *ρ*.

 ``` cpp
 double delta_r;